This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Companies Act restricts acquisition of equity shares of a public company, or a private company that is a subsidiary of a public company, by certain classes of persons in excess of 25 per cent (including any previous share holding, if any) of the paid-up equity capital of the company.
 Acquisitions that exceed the threshold require prior approval of the central government.

 Failure to comply with the provisions may attract penalties, which may extend to imprisonment for up to three years or a fine of up to 50,000 rupees, or both.
 The Companies Act also governs matters relating to a compromise or arrangement between an Indian company and its creditors or shareholders, or an amalgamation of two or more Indian companies.
 Such a compromise or arrangement must be sanctioned by the High Court possessing jurisdiction in the matter.
 With merger relating provisions of the Competition Act coming into force, the provisions under the Companies Act regarding acquisition and transfer of shares have become redundant.
-However, they remain in the statute and are required to be complied with until they are repealed.
+However, they remain in the statute.

 In matters relating to acquisition of shares of a listed company, the provisions of the Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations 1997 (the Takeover Code) are also applicable.